TomatenKuchenDEV/docs/docs/games.md

 ### Chemical equations

-Specifies a chemistry equation that must be balanced using factors.
+Gives you a chemistry equation that must be balanced using factors.

 `game chemie [easy|normal|hard]`